smithphil88/gower-fields/README.md

 ### Website Owner Business Goals

-As the owner of the business, I would like to
+As the owner of the business, I would like to:

 - Share services with customers.
-- Give clear, specific and up-to date information in order to attract customers.
+- Give clear, specific and up-to-date information in order to attract customers.
 - Link with social media accounts to add authenticity to the business.
 - Allow the user to contact the business via a form.